xe1gyq/EekMex/documentation/p0x02/FreeboardIo.md

 2. Go to [freeboard.io account](https://freeboard.io/account/), under "My Freeboards"
    - "Enter a Name" and "Create New", let's call it EekMex
    - You should see "EekMex" board created being a "Public" dashboard
-3. Edit EekMex by clicking on Edit
+3. Edit EekMex by clicking on "Edit"